COVID-19 for Businesses

 - Support and Partnership for ALL eligible County businesses who wish to become a COVID-Compliant Business Partner

-Deadline for Application now accepted until October 31, 2020.
+Deadline for Application now extended to December 13, 2020 or until funding is exhausted, on a first-come, first-served basis.
 Please reference flyer below.
 Learn more and apply to become a COVID-Compliant Business by clicking here.

 Here are some of the recent revisions: